Sewanee: The University of the South: History

 Because of the damage and disruptions during the Civil War, construction came to a temporary halt.
 Polk died in action during the Atlanta campaign.
 He is remembered through his portrait Sword Over the Gown, painted by Eliphalet F. Andrews in 1900.
 After the original was vandalized in 1998, a copy by Connie Erickson was unveiled on June 1, 2003.

-In 1866, building was resumed, and this date is sometimes used as the re-founding of the university and the year from which it has maintained continuous operations (though official materials and anniversary celebrations still use 1857).
+In 1866, building was resumed, and this date is sometimes used as the re-founding of the university and the year from which it has maintained continuous operations, though official materials and anniversary celebrations still use 1857.
 The university's first convocation was held on September 18, 1868, with nine students and four faculty members present.
-Presiding was the Rt.
-Rev. Charles Todd Quintard, vice-chancellor (chief academic officer) of the university, second Bishop of Tennessee and "Chaplain of the Confederacy" (compiler of the Confederate Soldiers' Pocket Manual of Devotions, 1863).
-He attended the first Lambeth Conference in England (1868) and received financial support from clergy and laity of the Church of England for rebuilding the school.
+Presiding was Charles Todd Quintard, vice-chancellor (chief academic officer) of the university, second Bishop of Tennessee and "Chaplain of the Confederacy".
+He attended the first Lambeth Conference (1868) in England and received financial support from clergy and laity of the Church of England for rebuilding the school.
 Quintard is known as the "Re-Founder" of the University of the South.

 During World War II, the University of the South was one of 131 tertiary institutions nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.

 Schools of dentistry, engineering, law, medicine, and nursing once existed, and a secondary school was part of the institution into the second half of the 20th century.
 However, for financial reasons it was eventually decided to focus on the college and the School of Theology.
 In June 2006, Sewanee opened its School of Letters, a second graduate school.
-The School of Letters offers a Master of Arts in American Literature and a Master of Fine Arts in Creative Writing.
+It offers a Master of Arts in American Literature and a Master of Fine Arts in Creative Writing.